9 Importing data

 # ℹ 588 more rows

 The last issue to address is the column sic_range.
-We want to split that into the three target columns (sic_min, sic_max, and sic_desc).
+We want to split that into three target columns (sic_min, sic_max, and sic_desc).
 To do this, we can use extract() from the tidyr package.
 The two required arguments for extract() are col, the column from which data are being extracted, and into, the columns that will get the data.

 The regex argument to extract() allows us to specify a regular expression that is used to split the data.
 We will discuss regular expressions more carefully later in the chapter, so it is fine if you don’t fully follow what’s going on here.
 For now, we just need to know that the portions contained in each pair of parentheses (( and )) are what is captured for each field.
 The first pair of parentheses surround [0-9]+, which we can read as “one or more digit characters”.
-So, for the case of 0100-0199 Agricultural production - crops, this would match 0100, This is followed by a - which is a literal dash that matches the - after 0100.
+So, for the case of 0100-0199 Agricultural production - crops, this would match 0100.
+This is followed by a - which is a literal dash that matches the - after 0100.
 The next pair of parentheses is again “one or more digit characters” and captures 0199.
 This is followed by \\s*.
 The \\s represents “any space” and the * means “zero or more”, so \\s* means “zero or more spaces”, which are matched, but not captured.
 Finally we have (.*)$.
 The . represents “any character”, so .* means “zero or more of any character”, which are captured as the third variable.
 The $ just means “the end of the string”; this mirrors the ^ at the start of the regular expression, which means “the start of the string”.
 Together, ^ and $ ensure that we are considering the whole string in our analysis.8

-And then, the convert = TRUE asks extract() to convert the data types of the extracted fields to types that seem appropriate (e.g., integers for sic_min and sic_max).
+The argument convert = TRUE asks extract() to convert the data types of the extracted fields to types that seem appropriate (e.g., integers for sic_min and sic_max).

 t |>